-- Liaise with other relevant staff on a need-to-know basis. - Liaise with the families and/or other agencies as appropriate to establish the needs of the child.

-- Keep the headteacher fully informed. - Monitor the academic progress of the child and arrange additional support if needed. - Act as an advocate for the child. - Ensure that children who are new to the school have a smooth and welcoming induction. - Ensure that the child has a member of staff they can talk to. - Attend any relevant training. - Act as an advisor for other staff and governors on issues relevant to the education of the child. - Keep appropriate, up-to-date records. - Develop an individual learning plan with the child and their parent/carer who is not in prison that identifies the support that the child may need (International Association of Youth and Family Judges and Magistrates, 2006). - Recognise that in most cases, it is important for children to maintain relationships with parents in prison.
-In light of this, work with children and parents to enable children to have approved absences to visit their parent/ relative in prison (United Nations, 2011; International Association of Youth and Family Judges and Magistrates, 2006).
+- Liaise with other relevant staff on a need-to-know basis. - Liaise with the families and/or other agencies as appropriate to establish the needs of the child. - Keep the headteacher fully informed. - Monitor the academic progress of the child and arrange additional support if needed. - Act as an advocate for the child. - Ensure that children who are new to the school have a smooth and welcoming induction. - Ensure that the child has a member of staff they can talk to. - Attend any relevant training. - Act as an advisor for other staff and governors on issues relevant to the education of the child. - Keep appropriate, up-to-date records. - Develop an individual care plan with the child and their parent/carer who is not in prison that identifies the support that the child may need (International Association of Youth and Family Judges and Magistrates, 2006). - Recognise that in most cases, it is important for children to maintain relationships with parents in prison.
+In light of this, work with children and parents to enable children to have approved absences to visit their parent/relative in prison (United Nations, 2011; International Association of Youth and Family Judges and Magistrates, 2006).
 Understand that most prison visits need to take place during schools hours and prisoners are very often housed far away from their families.
+This should be noted as an authorised absence within school records (SCIE, 2008; Morgan et al, in press [b]).
-This should be recorded as an authorised absence within school registers.
-The use of a 'C' code for other authorised circumstances would be most appropriate in line with Welsh Government Guidance on School Attendance Codes (2010). - Be familiar with local services that work with children in this situation and liaise with these services so that families can be directed to appropriate support (Morgan et al, in press [a]).

-■ Seek feedback from children and parents in this situation on how support in schools can be strengthened, how school policies can be devised and how schools can better support parents and children to inform schools about their situation.
+- Be familiar with local services that work with children in this situation and liaise with these services so that families can be directed to appropriate support (Morgan et al, in press [a]). - in this situation on how support in schools can be strengthened, how school policies can be devised and how schools can better support parents and children to inform schools about their situation.
 Involve the children themselves in identifying what would be most helpful.
 This is an important aspect of good practice as there is a danger that developing policies creates a top-down approach that does not allow for children's own input or empowerment.
 Children in this position will often have clear ideas of what approach is appropriate, as indicated by the following quotes: